brenapp/vexdb/README.md

     // Get the number of all teams in California vexdb.size("teams", { region: "California" })
       .then(console.log)

+> Depending on the parameters specified, `size()` may or may not send `nodata` requests.
+In order to minimize bandwidth, you'll want to only include parameters that can be passed directly to VexDB

 ### Defaults
 In many cases, you'll want to share headers and parameters across requests.
 This can be done using `vexdb.constants.header` and `vexdb.constants.param`, respectively: